Uday1772002/TechTreads/README.md

-This repo is the code that was written in the following YouTube video.
-The YouTube chapters match the commits in this repo, so you can easily see what changed when.
-If any changes have been made since the YouTube video, check the `tutorial` branch for the exact one used in the video.

 ## Usage

 To use this project, you will first need to have a running postgres server.
 You can set this up with Docker.
-Instructions can be found in the YouTube video above.

 ### Development